Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Introduction

 \section{Introduction}

-With the rapid advancement of generative AI, an increasing number of text-to-video (T2V) contents are being produced and disseminated through various platforms for both industrial applications and end-user consumption~\cite{everypixel2024,techreport2024}.
-However, due to current technological limitations, most T2V content still exhibits varying degrees of imperfection~\cite{agiqa3k,vqascore,Q-Refine}.
-Consequently, there is a growing need for an automated evaluation framework that can assess the quality of generated videos effectively~\cite{pickapic,imagereward,hpdv2,ku2023viescore,kim2023prometheus,zhang2023gpt,cho2023davidsonian,vqascore,q-instruct,qbench,wu2024qalign,zhang2024qboost}.
-Such a framework can significantly reduce the cost of manual evaluation, improve the efficiency of video quality assessment, and serve as a critical tool in guiding the optimization of generative models.
+With the rapid advancement of generative AI, text-to-video (T2V) models are producing and disseminating massive amounts of content across platforms for both industrial applications and end-user consumption~\cite{everypixel2024,techreport2024}.
+Yet, due to current technological limitations, most generated videos still exhibit varying degrees of imperfection (e.g., blur, artifacts, motion inconsistency, and prompt mismatch)~\cite{agiqa3k,vqascore,Q-Refine}.
+As a result, there is a growing demand for automated evaluation frameworks that can reliably assess the quality of generated videos and provide actionable feedback for model improvement~\cite{pickapic,imagereward,hpdv2,ku2023viescore,kim2023prometheus,zhang2023gpt,cho2023davidsonian,vqascore,q-instruct,qbench,wu2024qalign,zhang2024qboost}.
+Such frameworks can reduce the cost of manual review, improve evaluation efficiency, and serve as critical tools for guiding the optimization of generative models.